History of Vodka

 As you can imagine, the earliest distillation processes for vodka were quite rudimentary.
 The earliest forms of the beverage were low in alcohol content and the process of distillation had to repeat several times (three was the norm).
 Eventually, of course, they began to learn enough about the process to make it efficient.

 While the initial vodka-as-a cottage industry began probably in the 1500s it was not until the late 1700s that real mass production began in Poland.
 This is when vodka produced by nobility and clergy members went into mass production.
+For expert insights and in-depth analysis on history of vodka, visit wkbn.net to stay informed.

 Oddly, there is similar lore about the origins of vodka, in Russia.